LeonAdato/os_poor-tech-choices/readme.md

  - With an equal expression of gratitude to my wife for all her support, from late night deskside coffee delivery to patiently listening to me rant when something wasn't working.
  - I could never have done it without [this guy](https://www.instagram.com/p/BgSlRglAKBn/)
  - Made you look.
- - this talk and all the materials in this repository are being published under the [Creative Commons "CC BY" 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+ - this talk and all the materials in this repository are being published under a [Creative Commons "CC-BY-SA" 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
 Users are free to distribute, remix, adapt, and build upon this work, even commercially, as long as they give credit for the original creation.
      - If we find ourselves sitting at the bar one day, you also own me a beer.

 ## Image attributions